duy329/Python-Count-down-timer/README.md

 # Python-Count-down-timer
-Count down timer using Python
+A count down timer using Python